 And besides forming your business and taking the start up steps you need, you have to make sure you have the right coaching contracts to work with clients online.

-Getting legit coaching contracts in order is probably the most daunting part of starting up your own business — but that’s because you’re not supposed to know how to write them.
+Getting legit coaching contracts in order is probably the most daunting part of starting up your own business — but that’s because you’re not supposed to know how to write a legal document.
 You’re going to wear a LOT of hats as a business owner (CEO, CFO, marketing manager, content creator, administrator, etc.) — lawyer doesn’t have to be one of them.

 After working with thousands of online coaches and helping them with their contracts, I can tell you that what comes up more often than not are the boundaries and terms in their contracts.
 Not the legalese 😉